Constitution & Bylaws

 ● The Treasurer will serve as chair of the Budget Committee.

-Section 7: The Parliamentarian shall advise the presiding officer in responding to points of order and parliamentary inquiries, and generally provide advice on conducting the meeting according to Robert’s Rules of Order.
+Section 7: Parliamentarian: The Parlimentarian shall advise the presiding officer in responding to points of order and parliamentary inquiries, and generally provide advice on conducting the meeting according to Robert’s Rules of Order.

 ● The Parliamentarian shall maintain a current copy of the constitution and bylaws.

-Section 8: The Webmaster shall be responsible for keeping information current and
+Section 8: Webmaster: The Webmaster shall be responsible for keeping information current and

 updated on NC JCEP web page.
 This shall include, but not be limited to minutes of